yarsnowing/synckey.github.io/_posts/en/2014-12-30-improve-safety-on-the-road.md

 lose their breadwinners and will face financial problems.This means that their families will encounter disability or even death if they do not follow the laws.Keeping this in mind,they will think twice before  breaking the law.

-On the hand,deterrent from punishing still remains to be a significant way to gain road safety.
+On the other hand,deterrent from punishing still remains to be a significant way to gain road safety.
 For example, if an offender is punished strictly, he and his friends will be deterred and are less possible to offend again.In some countries,if a person seriously break a certain law,such as drunk driving,he may lose the right to drive again.
 So, severe punishment surely contributes to the improvement of road safety.